jpzk/tinybuddhawisdom/README.md

 # tinybuddha-wisdom

 The [Tiny Buddha](http://www.tinybuddha.com) wisdoms for your shell.
 Thanks Lori (the author) for granting the use of her site in such nerdy way :).
+Compatible with Python 2.x and Python 3.x.

 Add it to your shell startup configuration and everytime you login or spawn a shell you'll be greeted with the latest wisdom quote.